ScilifelabDataCentre/dds_workshop/docs/2_getting_started_session.md

 ###### Sub-section taks

- - [ ] TASK: Release the project after making sure all the data was uploaded, remember to specify the correct project ID
+ - [ ] TASK: Release the project after making sure all the data was uploaded - remember to specify the correct project ID

  - [ ] TASK: Download the project contents, and verify that they are the correct.
 You can download data with your unit admin account.